AustinWise/IdentityAwareProxy-AspNetCore/README.md

 * Add options for customizing how IAP access levels are translated into roles.
   * Strip prefix
   * Custom delegate on the event object for transforming.
-* Add NativeAOT / Trim compatability.
+* Add NativeAOT / Trim compatibility.
 This might require using a different library to validate the JWT.